gaoyuanliang/covid19_knowledge_graph/README.md

 # data collection

-collect the entities and relationships of covid 19 from wikibase by sparql  at https://query.wikidata.org/
+collect the entities and relationships of covid 19 from wikibase by sparql language at https://query.wikidata.org/

 ```sql
 SELECT ?s ?sLabel ?sAltLabel ?st ?stLabel